Fast Computation of the Rank Profile Matrix and the Generalized Bruhat Decomposition: Relations with other triangularizations

 \subsection{Relation to LUP and PLU decompositions}

 The \lup decomposition $A=LUP$ only exists for matrices with generic row rank profile (including matrices with full row rank).
 Corollary~\ref{cor:elu} shows upon which condition the permutation matrix $P$ equals the rank profile matrix $\RPM{A}$.
-Note that although the rank profile of $A$ is trivial in such cases, the matrix $\RPM{A}$ still carries important information on the row and column rank profiles of all leading sub-matrices of $A$.
+Note that although the row rank profile of $A$ is trivial in such cases, the matrix $\RPM{A}$ still carries non-trivial information not only on the column rank profile but also on the row and column rank profiles of any leading sub-matrix of $A$.

 \begin{cor} Let $A$ be an $m\times n$ matrix.